 I miss you.
 And Happy Father’s Day.

-I miss your sense of humour, your wisdom and the very un-Irish, Talmudic way you drove home your messages, with questions.
+I miss your sense of humor, your wisdom and the very un-Irish, Talmudic way you drove home your messages, with questions.

 And yet, even selfishly, I’m not inclined to “wish you were here”.
-The world you imagined has not yet materialised.
+The world you imagined has not yet materialized.

 How lovely it would have been had your story neatly concluded as did Judy Collins’ My Father story in her song.

 Remember telling my 5, 6 & 7 year old self all about the natural world?

 You’ll be pleased to know it’s still in print.
 Good thing too – because while it was meant to teach subsistence living to a post-depression generation – there are a few generations coming who will likely need it.